Fecal Microbiota Transplant for Clostridium Difficile and IBD

 The trial does not specify if you need to stop taking your current medications, but it does exclude patients who are on high doses of corticosteroids or those using antibiotics for reasons other than C. difficile.
 It's best to discuss your specific medications with the study team.

-Is Fecal Microbiota Transplant a promising treatment for Clostridium Difficile and IBD?
+What evidence suggests that Fecal Microbiota Transplant might be an effective treatment for recurrent C. Difficile and IBD?

 JK